-The title of the piece is a German word that is roughly translated as: a state of shock, bewilderment, dismay.
+The title of the piece is a German word that roughly translates as a state of shock, bewilderment or dismay.
 Betroffenheit is based on Young's own experience - his teenage daughter, niece and nephew died in a fire whilst on a family holiday in 2009.

 Combining tap, salsa, spoken word, song and puppetry with Pite's emotionally charged choreography, Betroffenheit is a witty and tender-hearted exploration of disconnection, isolation and what it means to come to terms with such a tragedy.
 Described as raw and riveting, this genre-busting dance-theatre hybrid was the Dance Critics' top pick of 2016, and won the 2017 Olivier Award for Best New Dance Production.
 Jonathon Young was also deservedly awarded Outstanding Performance in Modern Dance at the Critics' Circle National Dance Awards.

 Betroffenheit was recorded during its sold-out performances at Sadler's Wells Theatre, London in April 2017.

 “raw, funny and profoundly, tenderly human." ***** The Independent